nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 administrative address only.
 In this case, regular operator restrictions may not be applicable.

-If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"TOKEN_UNDEFINED"`.

-If one of the token owners does not have sufficient balance to transfer tokens from that account, the entry point MUST fail with the error mnemonic `"INSUFFICIENT_BALANCE"`.

 ##### Default `transfer` permission policy

 Token owner address MUST be able to initiate a transfer of its own tokens (e. g.